-Recertification CARD Nos.
-14/15 Content of Compliance Certification Application and Compliance Recertification Application(s)
+2009 Compliance Recertification Application (2009 CRA) Compliance Application Review Documents (CARD) 194.14 and 194.15 Content of Compliance Certification Application Content of Compliance Recertification Application(s)

-BACKGROUND (194.14 AND 194.15)
+15.0 BACKGROUND (194.14 AND 194.15)

-Section 194.15 states U.S. Environmental Protection Agency's (EPA or Agency) expectations for what should be in a compliance recertification application for the Waste Isolation Pilot Plant (WIPP).
+Section 194.15 states EPA's expectations for what should be in a compliance recertification application.
 Much of the information requirements parallel the requirements of Section 194.14, which applied primarily to the original application.
-Because of the related nature of Sections 194.14 and 194.15, these sections are discussed together in this CARD.
+Because of the related nature of sections 194.14 and 194.15, these sections are discussed together in this CARD.
 EPA's focus with this section is to require any compliance recertification application to include information on the changes to the disposal system and facilities since the previous certification or recertification.
 The information in this section is essentially updating the information in all aspects of the disposal system and waste related items.
 If items and assumptions have not changed, then EPA would not expect new information to be developed for those topics.
-It was EPA's intention that the 2004 Compliance Recertification Application (2004 CRA) should clearly reference and/or summarize such unchanged information.
+It was EPA's intention that each Compliance Recertification.

-For the 2004 CRA, EPA expected the U.S. Department of Energy (DOE or Department) to identify all systems and program changes implemented during the preceding five-year period.
+For each CRA, EPA expects DOE to identify all systems and program changes implemented during the preceding five-year period.
 Any activity or assumption that deviated from what was described in the most recent compliance application would be considered a change.
-EPA also expected the 2004 CRA to summarize all changes that EPA reviewed and approved in the preceding five-year period (through modification of the certification or other processes).
-The Agency further expected the 2004 CRA to indicate where new baseline program elements have been established as a result of changes, and to show which parts of the application have been revised accordingly.
+EPA also expects each CRA to summarize all changes that EPA reviewed and approved in the preceding five-year period (through modification of the certification or other processes).
+We further expect each CRA to indicate where new baseline program elements have been established as a result of changes, and to show which parts of the application have been revised accordingly.
 These expectations were outlined in the Compliance Application Guidance (Docket A-93-02, Item II-B-29) and the Guidance to the U.S. Department of Energy on Preparation for Recertification of the Waste Isolation Pilot Plant with 40 CFR Parts 191 and 194 (Docket A-98-49, Item II-B3-14).
+Recertification is defined in section 8(f) of the WIPP Land Withdrawal Act as a determination "whether or not the WIPP facility continues to be in compliance with the final disposal regulations."
+Thus, recertification is a process that evaluates changes at WIPP to determine if the facility continues to meet all the requirements of EPA's disposal regulations, using the most accurate, up-to-date information available.
+Recertification is not a reconsideration of the decision to open the facility.

-Commenters raised issues related to karst, although for the Compliance Certification Application (CCA) performance assessment EPA agreed that DOE appropriately ruled out karst as a feature that would occur at WIPP over the regulatory period.
-In this CARD, the Agency revisits the karst issue and the issues raised by the commenters.
-In addition to the discussion in 194.15(a)(1), Appendix 15-A responds to specific questions raised by commenters.
+EPA provided opportunities for public comment throughout the recertification process.
+All public comments received are listed, along with references to EPA's response, in Appendix 15-C. Some public comments objected to the mission of WIPP and to the shipment of wastes into New Mexico, and demanded closure of the facility.
+For the reasons described in the previous paragraph, these comments fell outside the scope of the recertification decision.
+They are included in Appendix 15-C. Commenters also raised issues related to karst in the 2009 CRA.
+EPA continues to agree that DOE appropriately ruled out karst as a feature that would occur at WIPP over the regulatory period.
+In this CARD, the Agency briefly revisits the karst issue, once again, and the issues raised by the commenters.
+In addition to the discussion in 194.15 (a)(1), Appendix 15-B responds to specific questions by commenters.

-REQUIREMENT (194.14)
+15.1 REQUIREMENT (194.14)